Telegram Stars Withdrawal: How to Cash Out

 Problem: Withdrawal button is grayed out

-Problem: TON hasn’t arrived after withdrawal confirmation
+Problem: TON has not arrived after withdrawal confirmation

 Analytics dashboard showing strategy and performance decisions